 Here are 12 ways to support your immune system naturally.

 The good bacteria in your gut are known as probiotics and are responsible for supporting digestion, combating harmful organisms, and keeping your immune system in check.
 Considering that 70% majority of your immune system resides in your gut, maintaining a balance of probiotic bacteria is essential for nurturing your immune defenses.
-Probiotic-rich foods like kombucha, sauerkraut, and kefir, or a high-quality, probiotic supplement can help balance your ratio of good to bad bacteria.
+Probiotic-rich foods like kombucha, sauerkraut, and kefir, or a high-quality, probiotic supplement can12 Ways to Support Your Immune System Naturally help balance your ratio of good to bad bacteria.
 A probiotic supplement like Latero-Flora™ is another effective way to encourage good balance.

 2. Intestinal Cleansing